crunchysteve/EdgieD/README.md

 ##### Crunchysteve, &copy;2024.
 ##### Proudly developed in [VS Code](https://code.visualstudio.com/), by an Apple fanboi, and tested in [Wokwi](Wokwi.com)

-Captain's Log (supplemental): Just tried to understand Arduino's Library Manager submission process, in order to get this WORKING update to replace the original BROKEN one and I can't even submit a removal of the library.
-JESUS!
-This is why I switched to PlatformIO as my editor.
-Not only does it have more features, it's actually project focused in how you set it up and adding a third-party, custom library is simply a matter of adding that library's git URL to platformio.ini as a lib-dep.
-Sorry, ArduinoIDE peeps, You'll have to install this working version manually, from now on.

 ## Quick Install
 For most people, download [this zip file](https://github.com/crunchysteve/EdgieD/releases/download/ArduinoLibrary-update/EdgieD_1.0.0.zip), open **ArduinoIDE**, open the ```Sketch/Include Library/Add .ZIP Library``` menu, navigate to where you downloaded the zip, and click "Install."
+I've given up on Arduino's library submission process.
+I'm going to admit, I'm still learning this git stuff, and I'm both fascinated with it and utterly flabbergasted at the mind boggling complexity of it all at once.
+Platform IO, a professional microcontroller dev tool, makes libraries easy to include, for both the user and the end user.
+Using a hardcore coder's tool for Arduino library submission, when the main market for Arduino is hobbyists and makers, seems wired to me.
+Anyway, rant over.

 For **PlatformIO**, update ```~/[your_project/]/platformio.ini``` lib_deps parammeter to include ```https://github.com/crunchysteve/EdgieD-1.0.0.git```